sandersn/manual/Typescript-for-Functional-Programmers.md

     }
 }
 ```

+Note that the return type is `area` is inferred to be `number` because
+Typescript knows the function is total.
+If some variant is not
+covered, the return type of `area` will be `number | undefined` instead.

 Also unlike Haskell, common properties show up in any union, so you
 usefully discriminate multiple members of the union: